Azure-Samples/spring-boot-secure-communications-using-end-to-end-tls-ssl/README.md

 # Customize CUSTOM_DOMAIN - set your custom domain for the main entry gateway
 export CUSTOM_DOMAIN=secure-gateway.spring-microservices.com

+# Customize CONTAINER_REGISTRY - set your name for the Container Registry
+export CONTAINER_REGISTRY=springbootimages

 ```

 Then, set the environment: